ChiNguyen27/chinguyen27.github.io/README.md

 🎓 I originally planned a career in wireless communications, but discovering AI sparked my curiosity and shaped the path I’m on today.

-I'm best reached via [Connect with me on LinkedIn](https://www.linkedin.com/in/chi-nguyen-a612421b2/).
+I'm best reached via [LinkedIn](https://www.linkedin.com/in/chi-nguyen-a612421b2/).
 I'm always open to interesting conversations and collaboration.